Athena-HPC-research/Benchmarks/cp2k/README.md

 Just run `sudo apt install cp2k`

-Doing an `apt-file list cp2k` will show you where the files you need are.
+Doing an `apt-file list cp2k` will show you where the files you need are.(might need to first install the package apt-file to use this command)

 With mpi properly installed just do: